getherbie/herbie/example/site/pages/1-index.md

 # Herbie CMS

-> Create <u>small</u> but fully functional websites or blogs in no time and with little effort 👌
+> Create <u>small</u> but fully functional websites or blogs in no time and with little effort. 👌

 Herbie CMS is a simple, modern, fast and highly customizable flat-file Content Management System powered by PHP, Twig, Markdown, Textile, reStructuredText and other human-readable text files.